Sussex county cricket team (pre-1839)

+Until 1838, the Sussex county cricket team, always known as Sussex, was organised by individual patrons and other groups, particularly by Charles Lennox, 2nd Duke of Richmond, in the first half of the 18th century, and by Brighton Cricket Club in the second half.
+The team played historically important matches (Note: Any match listed in the ACS' Important Match Guide (1981) is historically important, and therefore of the highest standard, whether or not a scorecard might exist.
+The same applies to numerous matches discovered by researchers since 1981.
+For further information, see First-class cricket.) from the early 18th century until the formation of Sussex County Cricket Club on 1 March 1839.

 17th century

 The first definite mention of cricket in Sussex relates to ecclesiastical court records in 1611 which state that two parishioners of Sidlesham in West Sussex failed to attend church on Easter Sunday because they were playing cricket.
 They were fined 12 pence each and made to do penance.
 A number of such cases were heard in Sussex during the 17th century and there were two instances of players dying, both in Sussex, after being struck on the head during a match.

 Despite these problems, cricket became established in Sussex during the 17th century and the earliest village matches took place before the English Civil War.
 It is believed that county teams were formed in the aftermath of the Restoration in 1660.
 Roy Webber, in his Phoenix History, states that "the period between 1650 and 1700 seems to be that in which the game took a real grip, and it would seem that cricket was centred mainly in the counties of Kent, Sussex and Hampshire".
 In 1697, the earliest "great match" recorded was for 50 guineas apiece between two elevens at a venue in Sussex.